 There is a learning curve in pet sitting and house sitting.
 And I have learned a lot in the past few years.
 But it was just recently that I learned one important factor, and that is that both parties should be accountable.
 The easiest way to achieve that layer of protection is for both parties to be registered with a pet sitting/house sitting service.
 Preferably with the same company.
 In fact, it will be my main criteria for choosing any future pet sits or house sits.

 I have heard a few odd stories about pet sitters.
 I’ve also met some unusual pet owners.
 But I would consider myself a bit of an unusual pet owner, so I can relate.
 Pet owners can be very particular about their pets’ needs and I don’t blame them, because I am also very particular.
 In fact, all 6 of my cats and rooster-hen combo are spoiled rotten due to my over indulgence of their dietary and schedule whims.

-But it was my most recent pet sitting experience which really put things into perspective.
+But it was one of my recent pet sitting experience which really put things into perspective.
 I had failed at ensuring a smooth pet sit by accepting vague answers.
 I also assumed the pet owner was following through on the basic steps of preparing for any stranger to stay in their home as well as watch their little bundles of fur.
-Unfortunately, I was probably the very first ‘stranger’ pet sitter to grace this most recent household.
-Ironically enough I had been recommended to them by a previous client who had recently become their friend.
+Unfortunately, I was probably the very first ‘stranger’ pet sitter to grace this household.
+Ironically enough I had been recommended to them by a previous client, who had recently become their friend.